Mateen Kiani

 Why it works:

-.You can group or index items easily:
+sum starts at 0.n is added to sum.You can group or index items easily:

 const users = [{ id: 'a1', name: 'Alice' },{ id: 'b2', name: 'Bob' },{ id: 'c3', name: 'Carol' }];const userMap = users.reduce((map, user) => {map[user.id] = user.name;return map;}, {});console.log(userMap);// { a1: 'Alice', b2: 'Bob', c3: 'Carol' }